 Finally, in the blog text, I have linked to examples of the types of underwear discussed and have some photos, too.

 Boxer shorts started in 1925 and were known as “shorts for boxers”.
 The length of the shorts extended to mid-thigh.
 The benefit of the boxer short was its baggy style, which allowed for ample airflow.
 The disadvantage was this baggy form because the fabric bunched up under the top clothing.

-Garcon Model, a Canadian underwear brand, has a range in briefs from basic white and black, designs, and bright colors.
+Garcon, a Canadian underwear brand, has a range in briefs from basic white and black, designs, and bright colors.
 The fabric composition of the briefs is 82 percent Nylon and 18 percent Elastane.
-For example, model Bastin Costello wears Garcon Model’s Brickell brief.
+For example, model Bastin Costello wears Garcon’s Brickell brief.